Geodatabase vs. Geospatial database: what’s the difference?

 Storing Data as Tables

 Let’s cover the pieces actually making up the geodatabase puzzle.
 Each dataset stored within a geodatabase is stored as a table.
-Geodatabase tables are made up of rows of data defined by columns, and store information as numbers, text, dates, BLOBs (binary large objects), or global identifiers (a unique ID to a feature or row).
+Geodatabase tables are made up of rows of data defined by columns and store information as numbers, text, dates, BLOBs (binary large objects), or global identifiers (a unique ID to a feature or row).
 These tables can have relationships to each other, thus giving them database-like capabilities.

 Though there are many types of datasets that are geodatabase-compatible, these are some of the typical datasets you can expect to find in a geodatabase: